risingwavelabs/risingwave-docs-legacy/docs/guides/sink-to-iceberg.md

 - Ensure you already have an Iceberg table that you can sink data to.
   For additional guidance on creating a table and setting up Iceberg, refer to this [quickstart guide](https://iceberg.apache.org/spark-quickstart/) on creating an Iceberg table.

-- Ensure you have an upstream materialized view or source that you can sink data from
+- Ensure you have an upstream materialized view or source that you can sink data from.

 ## Syntax